 How do I get the RAP?

 While at Guest Services, you'll discuss your disability and accommodation needs.
 SeaWorld is fully ADA compliant and very disability friendly; you will not need to provide a doctor's note or details about your loved one's condition.
 You do need to let them know what accommodations you need (avoiding lines, using a stroller as a wheelchair and other needs).
-If you meet the RAP requirements, you'll be given the pass.
+If you meet the RAP requirements, you'll be able to utilize Special Access.
+Special Access is only available for certain rides, and is not available for shows, special events, parades, meet and greet priority access, gift shop check-out or restaurant lines.

 The pass has the major attractions listed that require a return time so you aren't stuck waiting in the regular queue.
 You can experience the attractions not listed by going through an alternate queue (usually the exit or the Quick Queue).
 If the wait time for an attraction is less than 15 minutes, then you'll be directed through an entrance to ride.
 If it's more than 15 minutes, you'll be given a return time.